Accession of Ukraine to the European Union: In Ukraine

+2010s

 Traditionally, Western Ukraine is found to be generally more enthusiastic about EU membership than Eastern Ukraine.
 In July 2012 and in May 2014, residents of West Ukraine (74% in July 2012 and 81% in May 2014), Central Ukraine (59% and 64%) and North Ukraine (56% and 71%) were the biggest supporters for EU membership.
 A June 2013 poll, on behalf of Deutsche Welle, found that 52% of Eastern Ukraine was in favor of joining the EU.
 But in a poll by ComRes (for CNN) in May 2014 only 19% of Eastern Ukraine considered Ukraine joining the European Union "Good".
-The May 2014 ComRes poll found out that in the three most eastern Oblasts of Ukraine (provinces), Kharkiv Oblast, Donetsk Oblast and Luhansk Oblast, 37% favored an alliance with Russia, 14% backed an alliance with the European Union and 49% stated Ukraine would be better off if it did not ally with either.
+The May 2014 ComRes poll found out that in the three easternmost oblasts of Ukraine, Kharkiv Oblast, Donetsk Oblast and Luhansk Oblast, 37% favored an alliance with Russia, 14% backed an alliance with the European Union and 49% stated Ukraine would be better off if it did not ally with either.

 Citizens aged between 20 and 39 appeared to be the strongest supporters of joining the EU in May 2010 and December 2011 (in December 2011 the opinion of the age group 18–29 did not vary from one region to another).
-In the May 2014 ComRes poll, people aged between 36 and 55 where the strongest supporters of joining the EU.
+In the May 2014 ComRes poll, people aged between 36 and 55 were the strongest supporters of joining the EU.
 Ukraine's EU ambassador, Kostiantyn Yelisieiev, stated in July 2011 that business tycoons and politicians from Ukraine's Russian speaking east were as much pro-EU as the Ukrainian speaking west of the country: "If any politician today in Ukraine declared himself to be against European integration, he would be politically dead."

+2020s

-91% of Ukrainians support joining the European Union during the 2022 Russian invasion of Ukraine, according to a poll conducted by the Rating Sociological Group on 30–31 March 2022, up from 66.4% in February 2015.
+91% of Ukrainians support joining the European Union during the Russian invasion of Ukraine, according to a poll conducted by the Rating Sociological Group on 30–31 March 2022, up from 66.4% in February 2015.

+According to the 2025 annual survey of opinion in Ukraine, 82% of Ukrainians say their country has good relations with the European Union (21 points up since 2016), and 70% would vote to join the EU in a referendum, with just 9% opposed.
+The latest poll found that trust in the EU now stands at 76% – the highest since 2017 (+18 points).
+Half of those asked (49%) have a positive view of the European Union, compared to just 7% with a negative view.
+The poll shows strong and consistent support for EU accession, with 70% saying they would vote for EU accession if a referendum was held, against just 9% who would vote against.
+Over three-quarters (76%) believe EU membership would bring more advantages than disadvantages for Ukraine.